jsmolka/blog/content/posts/the-bottle/index.md

 It tastes good and provides the much needed acidity.
 That way I can use the lime powder throughout the day where taste matters so much more.

 ## Osmolality/Osmolarity
 > Osmolality and osmolarity are measures that are technically different, but functionally the same for normal use.
 Whereas osmolality (with an "l") is defined as the number of osmoles (Osm) of solute per kilogram of solvent (osmol/kg or Osm/kg), osmolarity (with an "r") is defined as the number of osmoles of solute per liter (L) of solution (osmol/L or Osm/L).
 As such, larger numbers indicate a greater concentration of solutes [...].
 >
 > <cite>[Wikipedia](https://en.wikipedia.org/wiki/Plasma_osmolality)</cite>

 Osmolality and osmolarity are calculated using `O = c / M * n` [^n], where:

-[^n]: The formula also takes the [osmotic coefficient](https://en.wikipedia.org/wiki/Osmotic_coefficient) into consideration, which characterises the deviation of a solvent from ideal behaviour
+[^n]: The complete formula also takes the [osmotic coefficient](https://en.wikipedia.org/wiki/Osmotic_coefficient) into consideration, which characterises the deviation of a solvent from ideal behavior.
+But that is taking it too far for this post.

 - `c` is the solutes [mass fraction](https://en.wikipedia.org/wiki/Mass_fraction_(chemistry)) in g/kg (osmolality) or [mass concentration](https://en.wikipedia.org/wiki/Mass_concentration_(chemistry)) in g/l (osmolarity).
 Higher concentrations result in higher osmolalities and osmolarities.
 - `M` is the solutes [molar mass](https://en.wikipedia.org/wiki/Molar_mass) in g/mol.
 Molecules with lower molar masses result in higher osmolalities and osmolarities.
 - `n` is the solutes number of particles in solution.
-Ionic compounds, such as salts, can dissociate in solution into their ions and therefore contribute multiple particles per molecule.
+Ionic compounds, such as salts, can dissociate into their ions in solution and therefore contribute multiple particles per molecule.
 More particles result in higher osmolalities and osmolarities.

 | Name            | Chemical formula                                      | Molar mass [g/mol] | Particles                                                                   |
 | --------------- | ----------------------------------------------------- | ------------------ | --------------------------------------------------------------------------- |